 Threads should be usually crushed before using.
 For ground saffron, lightly toast and grind threads yourself.
 Steep them in the cooking liquid before using.
 The longer you steep the saffron threads, the stronger the flavor and color.

-Some frugal chefs who steep a few threads in a few tablespoons of hot liquid for 10 minutes, use the liquid in their recipe, then dry and reuse the threads a second time.
+Some frugal cooks who steep a few threads in a few tablespoons of hot liquid for 10 minutes, use the liquid in their recipe, then dry and reuse the threads a second time.

 Read also: Defense Responses of Saffron Plant